rgsoc-jam/rgsoc-jam.github.io/_posts/2016-08-12-borrow-checker.md

 - Reflog is what git uses to keep track of updates to the tip of branches, including those that are invisible on git log!
 This acts as a great safety net.
 For example, if you want to undo git rebase, you can find the `HEAD` of pre-rebase, and `git reset --hard` to that `HEAD`.

 - You cannot modify a field that is in a borrowed context.
-There are a few things going on in this code:
+This is a sample code.
 {% highlight rust %}
 fn Referrer(&self) -> USVString {
     let r = self.request.borrow();